 Sweden (RA)

-Pilot Participants
+Pilot lead partner

 Digisam is a secretariat for National coordination of digitisation, digital preservation and digital access to cultural heritage.
 In order to coordinate the continued development work on digitisation issues, and to coordinate the activities connected to the National Digital strategy within the timeframe of 2012-2015, the government has established a coordinating secretariat for digitisation, digital preservation and digital access to the cultural heritage – Digisam.
 Digisam started its work in the autumn of 2011 and is organized as a department at the National Archives of Sweden.
 The main task is to promote the achievement of the objectives of the national strategy for digitisation.

+Riksarkivet is the formal the DCH-RP project partner; Digisam, established by and with a direct task from the Sewdish Government, is a first level department in Riksarkivet and as such will lead the contracted Proof of Concept activities within Work Package 5.

 Environment and constraints of the pilot

 According to the Description of Work the Swedish partner in the project, the National Archives will organise concrete experiments of the concepts established by WP3, with e-infrastructure facilities provided by the NGI.
 After the first plenary meeting of DCH-RP where project partners discussed on which kind of DCH material would be interesting to use for the experiments, Digisam has been in contact with following cultural heritage institutions that all showed interest in participating in experiments with their data: